smerckel/isopycnal-interpolation/README.md

 `$ cmake ..`
 `$ make`

-Optionally you can run `make install`, which installs `ropi` in `~/.local/bin` by default.
+Optionally you can run `make install`, which installs `ncii` in `~/.local/bin` by default.
 The setting of the installation path can be overriden by supplying the option `-DCMAKE_INSTALL_PATH=<your/custom/install/path` to the `cmake` command.

-## Using ropi
+## Using ncii

-ropi can be called with the option --help to show a brief description of the program.
+Ncii can be called with the option --help to show a brief description of the program.

-To do something useful, however, ropi needs to be called with two positional arguments: a filename pointing to the input (netCDF) file and a filename of a filename where the output is written to.
+To do something useful, however, ncii needs to be called with two positional arguments: a filename pointing to the input (netCDF) file and a filename of a filename where the output is written to.
 If the output file exists, it will be overwritten.
 It is manadatory to specify the option parameters -v and -p to define a list of variables that need to be interpolated, and a list of pycnocline densities, respectively.
 It is important that if a multiple values are